Human Rights Minor

 The Human Rights Minor is a multidisciplinary, 15-unit minor at San José State University.
 Students in the Minor will have the opportunity to explore the history and structure of formal human rights and international law, study historical and contemporary human rights struggles, meet and work with Bay Area human rights organizations, and gain experience in a seminar capstone symposium course.

-In order to graduate with Human Rights Minor, students are required to complete 15 units, comprised of one required course and five elective courses.
+In order to graduate with Human Rights Minor, students are required to complete three required courses and two elective courses.

 Students are responsible for meeting (or getting waived by instructor) any prerequisite courses.
 Proper planning and advising will ensure that students graduate when intended.
 Students are highly encouraged to meet with a department advisor during posted office hours.